gdsfactory/klayout_pyxs/docs/source/DocEtch.rst

 .. image:: ./img/e4_xs.png

-Another mode is "octagon" which is basically a coarse approximation of the ellipse and computationally less expensive:
+Another mode is ``'octagon'`` which is basically a coarse approximation of the ellipse and computationally less expensive:

 .. code-block:: python